·

 Definition:

-“the fact of liking to do things perfectly and not being satisfied with anything less” Oxford Advanced Learner's Dictionary
+“the fact of liking to do things perfectly and not being satisfied with anything less”

 I also found a great explanation of perfectionism in an article by Berkeley Wellbeing.
+In the article it explains two different aspects of perfectionism:

 Perfectionist Striving – The need for exceptionally high standards, and for things to be flawless.

-Perfectionist Concerns – Being critical of yourself based upon those high and unrealistic standards.
+Perfectionist Concerns – Being critical of yourself, based upon those high and unrealistic standards.

 What Causes Perfectionism?